 The Service-Learning Faculty Fellows program is accepting faculty who are new to, or have some experience in, service-learning and would like to learn how to incorporate service-learning into a new or existing course.
 Faculty who are new to service-learning will have an opportunity to learn from more experienced faculty as well as others in the Faculty Fellows cohort.
 No experience in teaching or creating a service-learning course is needed to apply.

 Interested faculty members are expected to propose a service-learning initiative that includes a case for the significance and expected impact of the project in a broader context of civic engagement and social responsibility.
-Applications will be evaluated on how the service-learning project seeks to advance course objectives, include meaningful student interaction with the community and address real community needs.
+Applications will be evaluated on how the service-learning project seeks to advance course objectives, includes meaningful student interaction with the community and addresses real community needs.
 Application guidelines are below.

-The Office of Civic Engagement is now accepting proposals for the 2013-2014 Service-Learning Faculty Fellows program.
-Proposals should be submited no later than April 30, 2013..
-Please direct questions or concerns to Katelyn Victor at firstname.lastname@example.org.
+The Office of Civic Engagement and Leadership is now accepting proposals for the 2014-2015 Service-Learning Faculty Fellows program.
+The proposal deadline has been extended to June 7, 2014.
+Please direct questions or concerns to Dr. Chris Jensen email@example.com or Mesha Byrd at firstname.lastname@example.org.